 Mental Health Text- and Hotlines: Text messaging is a surprisingly effective way to do crisis counseling and address mental health issues.
 And it’s the default mode of communication for young people.
 Three-quarters of US-based Crisis Text Line’s users are under 25 years old and 12 percent are under 13.
 Sri Lanka’s mental health problems skyrocketed after a three-decade civil war that ended in 2009.
 The CCC Line phone bank is a free counseling service run by volunteers.

-Cathartic Experiences: A Japanese company, Ikemeso Danshi — which roughly translates to “Handsome Weeping Boys” — provides cry-therapy services for men seeking a catharsis they feel unable to express in daily life.
+Cathartic Experiences: A Japanese company, Ikemeso Danshi — which roughly translates to “Handsome Weeping Boys” — provides cry-therapy services for women seeking a catharsis they feel unable to express in daily life.
 Cuddle therapy is also on the rise in the US as people seek out touch from strangers to feel soothed and pacified.
 With more digital and virtual relationships, rather than interpersonal, these services will likely increase.

 Happiness Meters: Alibaba is pursuing a new biometric concept at its Futuremart store: a happiness meter to reward customers for positive attitudes.